variantstudios/wisdomwaysacupuncture.com/_posts/2013-03-28-constantly-sick-in-colorado-what-can-we-do-part-v-an-acupuncturists-take-on-building-immunity.md

 ## Berries

-OK, let’s get down to the nitty gritty on berries.&nbsp; Acupuncture theory has long recognized the benefits of berries, especially for nourishing the blood and the liver.&nbsp;
+OK, let’s get down to the nitty gritty on berries.
+Acupuncture theory has long recognized the benefits of berries, especially for nourishing the blood and the liver.

 I have written in past articles how important the liver is to good immunity, since the liver regulates stress and stress and immunity are so closely related.
-Also, one of the most important jobs of the liver is to keep our Qi flowing smoothly, and when this function is impaired, tissue can easily build up, forming tumors and other masses.&nbsp;
+Also, one of the most important jobs of the liver is to keep our Qi flowing smoothly, and when this function is impaired, tissue can easily build up, forming tumors and other masses.

 But here’s a little about what science has to say about berries:

 * Berries contain very high levels of ellagic acid, which inhibits the formation of tumors, making them powerful anti-cancer foods.
 * They combat inflammation by neutralizing enzymes that destroy connective tissue, making them an important food for auto-immune disorders.
-* Some berries, such as cranberry, are well-known for their bacterial fighting abilities, due to their sugar D-mannose which simply binds to bacteria, preventing them from latching onto our tissues, making them an effective and proven treatment for urinary tract infections.&nbsp; The bacterium are prevented from sticking to the bladder, and they are easily flushed out with each urination.
+* Some berries, such as cranberry, are well-known for their bacterial fighting abilities, due to their sugar D-mannose which simply binds to bacteria, preventing them from latching onto our tissues, making them an effective and proven treatment for urinary tract infections.
+The bacterium are prevented from sticking to the bladder, and they are easily flushed out with each urination.
 * PubMed has stated that the flavones in berries have shown promise in acting against HIV.

 <div>The reports on the anti-oxidant health benefits of berries are endless.&nbsp; This is great news, because almost everyone likes the idea of adding more berries into their diets.&nbsp;</div>